FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 Fuel load
 ---------
 - default is maximum landing weight, 98500 lb.
-- for alternate load, press "ctrl-M f" (saved on exit in aircraft-data).
+- for alternate load, press "ctrl-I f" (saved on exit in aircraft-data).

 Sounds
 ------